 But even with structures and policies that support working parenthood, climate matters.
 When one of my collaborators and I had babies within a few months of each other, we brought our infants to weekly research meetings with our team of graduate student interviewers.
 Months later, with the babies now ensconced in childcare arrangements, we held a final debriefing session to reflect on what we had learned from the research.
 To our surprise, the students related that the most important thing they took away was not the interviewing or coding skills we taught them, but the example we set of how to make motherhood and research work together.
 My colleague and I laughed out loud: we had not intentionally set out to socialise them, we explained, but were just trying to survive as new parents whose babies arrived mid-data collection.

 Sometimes, it turns out, the way you change a culture is by changing a culture.
 So when a new colleague was due to have her first baby just as I launched a junior faculty mentoring workshop this year, I reached out to make sure she knew that the baby was not a barrier to any meetings she wanted to be part of while she was on leave.
 “There would be many willing arms here to hold the baby or push a stroller around while you present chapters of your work,” I wrote.
 Months later, she approached me in the hallway to tell me how much my note had meant to her.

 “I printed it out and put it on my wall,” she admitted, and I gasped, pulling her into my office to show her my own taped-to-the-wall-note.

 That taped email was supposed to be a reminder of what some distant future might bring.
-But I now realize that the moms that message described weren’t some imaginary future group.
+But I now realise that the mums that message described weren’t some imaginary future group.
 They had been there all along.
-And to the next generation of working moms, I say: I’m standing here with pom poms, at the ready.
+And to the next generation of working mums, I say: I’m standing here with pom poms, at the ready.